Georgia Rule: Plot

 While trying to make a point to Simon about her survival, Rachel bluntly says that her stepfather, Arnold, sexually molested her when she was between the ages of 12 and 14.
 Seeing the effect of her revelation, Rachel tries to convince him she lied.
 However, Simon tells Georgia about the abuse, and in turn, Georgia tells Lily, who initially thinks she is lying.

 Heartbroken, Lily comes to believe her daughter.
 She begins to drink heavily and asks Arnold for a divorce.
 When he arrives at her house, Georgia tells him to leave, refusing to let him in the house.
 She hits him with a baseball bat and finally threatens his new Ferrari.
-Rachel sees that Lily cannot accept the truth, so she lies to her about being molested.
+Rachel sees that Lily cannot accept the truth, so she lies to her and says she wasn't molested.

 At the motel where Arnold is staying, Rachel tells him that she has a videotape of them having sex when she was 14 and, while seeming not to believe her, decides to back away from the family.
-She demands 10 million dollars if he does not keep Lily happy and admits to him she lied about him molesting her to Lily because she does not want her to be upset anymore.
-On the way back to San Francisco, when Arnold tells Lily he is giving Rachel his Ferrari, she realizes he is guilty.
+She demands 10 million dollars if he does not keep Lily happy and admits to him she lied and told Lily he didn't molest her because she does not want her to be upset anymore.
+On the way back to San Francisco, when Arnold tells Lily he is giving Rachel his Ferrari, Lily realizes he is guilty.

 Lily flies into a rage and Arnold finally admits to having molested Rachel, saying that she seduced him, that Lily's alcoholism drove him to it, and that Rachel enjoyed it.
 Arnold drives off and leaves Lily to walk back.
 Georgia, Simon, Rachel and Harlan catch up with her in Harlan's pickup truck, and a tearful Rachel apologizes to her mother for her behavior.
 Harlan tells Georgia he is in love with Rachel, and plans to marry her when he returns from his two-year mission.